<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 The Categories for the Performance Excellence Framework

-The questions included in the Baldrige Criteria for Performance Excellence change every couple of years as the organization studies and understanding what high performing organizations are doing to achieve amazing results.
-They verify those practices and then including them in updated versions of the Criteria.
+The questions included in the Baldrige Criteria for Performance Excellence change every couple of years as the organization studies and understands what high-performing organizations are doing to achieve amazing results.
+They verify those practices and then include them in updated versions of the Criteria.
 That’s why the Baldrige Framework has become what’s now considered the “leading edge of validated management practice.”
 The Criteria form a set of best practices against which any organization can gauge their performance, find weaknesses, maximize resources, see rapid improvement and sustain results.
 The Framework is useful because it’s not a guess or theory, but instead an evidence-based system that has been proven to truly drive outcomes.

 Category 1: Leadership